International N. D. Kondratiev Foundation

 The International N. D. Kondratiev Foundation is an economic research organization founded in 1992 at an international conference devoted to the centenary of the birth of Nikolai Kondratiev.
 The foundation is accredited by the Department of Social Sciences, Russian Academy of Sciences.
 The founding (and now honorary) president was Leonid Abalkin, with A. A. Nikonov, Yu.
-V. Yakovets, G. Pallavicini (Italy), and Yakob van Dein (Netherlands) as vice-presidents.
+V. Yakovets, Giancarlo Pallavicini (Italy), and Yakob van Dein (Netherlands) as vice-presidents.
 The present president is Ruslan Grinberg.

 The foundation has three basic activities: